-Peak for your Ultra Marathon with 7 to 8 workouts per week!
+Peak for your race with 6 to 8 workouts per week!

 "I can’t tell you how much I’m enjoying the plan.
 It’s amazing to know what I’m doing weeks in advance!"
 Rachel Kjearsgaard, April 2018